 Which leads me to this article.
-I started The Wandering Lens to share my own travel photography with the aim of unearthing beautiful destinations via guides for travel photographers or just anyone hoping to take some cool shots on holiday.
+I started The Wandering Lens to share my own travel photography (www.lisamicheleburns.com) with the aim of unearthing beautiful destinations via guides for travel photographers or just anyone hoping to take some cool shots on holiday.
 While that is still the core of the site’s existence, I also want to shed a little light on photographers making waves in the world of travel photography and begin sharing career advice.

-For the past few weeks I’ve been searching for ten photographers whose work is refreshing, inspiring and damn impressive.
+For the past few weeks I’ve been searching for ten photographers whose work is refreshing and inspiring.
 I could have easily put together a list of 100…and maybe sometime soon I will, but for now, take a peek at ten travel photographers worth following on their adventures around the world.
 I asked about their career aspirations, dream photography itinerary and also to share a piece of advice for those hoping to improve their photography!

 Scroll down to have a peek at their work and hear what they answered…